İbrahim Kafesoğlu: Work and views

 Kafesoğlu published various books on history of the Seljuk Empire and Pre-Islamic Turkish history and culture.
-He also published a book on the Turkish–Islamic nationalism in 1985.
+He also published a book on the Turkish–Islamic synthesis in 1985.
 He contributed a nationalist conservative magazine entitled Turkish Culture (Türk Kültürü) and shaped its ideology.

-Kafesoğlu was the major ideologue of the IH and had a significant role in the formulation of the Turkish–Islamic nationalism.
+Kafesoğlu was the major ideologue of the IH and had a significant role in the formulation of the Turkish–Islamic synthesis.
 For him Islam is a matter of conscience and does not a political or legal system.
 He stated that a state ruled in accordance with the Islamic principles is not consistent with Turkish traditions.
 To support his position Kafesoğlu added "Turks never founded an Islamic State because Turks kept their pre-Islamic Turkish understanding of sovereignty, social rights, and toleration in religious life, land regime and the military character for their states."
 For Kafesoğlu "Turkish nationalism is not racism, but it is not about a religious cause either."

 Kafesoğlu argued that the necessity condition for the scientific advancement and the welfare of people in Turkey was the enrichment of national culture.
 He opposed humanism regarding it as a threat on the grounds that it was not compatible with national culture and that it was a Western idea.

 Kafesoğlu described Turkish youth as "the bearer of a 4000-year-old history" and "the representative of a long and glorious struggle."
 He also developed a definition of intellectuals stating "Obviously, we do not regard those who turn their backs to liberty and scorn national mores as intellectuals."